JimmyKuruvilla/mintReporter/readme.md

 Uncategorizable credits
 There will be uncategorizable credits in the debug output.
 That is expected and does not affect total income calculation.
 There just isn't a need to categorize income categories.

+Expense categories are reconciled (debits+credits) and so is the `Net` value.
+However `Total Outgoing` and `Total Incoming` are unreconciled sums representing the full movement of money.